gnshafreak/ece4180/docs/index.md

 ### Source Code

 The following code implements the harmonizing tuner using the parts listed above.
-Since there are many componenets incorporated in out design, we use the RTOS library in order to run and manage different threads for each sub-process.
+Since there are many components incorporated in out design, we use the RTOS library in order to run and manage different threads for each sub-process.

     #include "mbed.h"
     #include "MAX4466.h"